orill/orill/docs/techfeatures.rst

 Numerical solution of matrix exponential in burn-up equation using mini-max polynomial approximation, Annals of Nuclear Energy, Volume 80, 2015, Pages 219-224*.

-BDF
-^^^

-ORILL can use the Backward Differentiation Formula (`BDF <https://en.wikipedia.org/wiki/Backward_differentiation_formula>`_ order 2) as provided with Scipy to solve the stiff differential equations.
-BDF is a little bit faster than MMPA and the difference with MMPA is generally < 2%.
-This method is generally stable, but instabilities can occur sometimes.

 DIAG
 ^^^^

-The DIAG method works with the diagonalization of the evolution matrix in **C** field, which is more general than the Bateman+TTA method.
+The DIAG method use the diagonalization of the evolution matrix in **C** field, which is somehow equivalent to the Bateman+TTA method.
 If diagonalization is possible, each eigenvalue is the decay constant of the corresponding eigenvector.
 Then, computing nuclides at numerous time steps is very easy.
 Pure decay matrix are often diagonalizable.
-Unfortunately, burn-up matrix with too much forks and loops in chains are not.
+Unfortunately, burn-up matrix with too much loops in transmutation chains are not.
 If diagonalization is impossible, the DIAG method will fail.

 Inside ORILL engine